Artificial Turf Football Field Cost: Full 2026 Breakdown

 Before the first piece of equipment arrives on-site, you’ll need to work through local permits and approvals.
 This process can easily add several months to your project timeline, so it’s important to start early.
 Depending on your municipality, you may face fees for zoning, building permits, and environmental compliance checks.
 These costs vary widely by location, so researching your local requirements is a critical first step.
 Getting these administrative tasks handled upfront prevents costly delays, keeps your project on schedule, and ensures your field is fully compliant with all regulations before construction even begins.

-The True Cost of Base and Drainage Systems
+The True Cost of Your Base and Drainage System

 The performance of your football field depends entirely on the foundation built beneath it.
 A proper base and drainage system is a non-negotiable expense that ensures all-weather playability and protects your investment.
 This part of the project involves significant site work, including excavation, grading, and installing a multi-layered aggregate base, which can cost around $4 per square foot.
 An effective drainage system adds another $4 to $5 per square foot.
 Skimping here can lead to major problems like uneven surfaces and poor water management, so be sure to budget for a high-quality foundation that will support your field for its entire lifespan.